wp-plugins/2046s-widget-loops/readme.txt

 http://youtu.be/dU8Qll6Wqes

 When you build the content with "2046's loop widget", the only thing you have to decide is what content you want to see and where.
 All the programming you always wanted to avoid is gone.
 The widget covers the most routinely used content logic.
-The aim of this widget is to speed up the process of content structuring and simplicity of usage while keeping the standarts.
+The aim of this widget is to speed up the process of content structuring and simplicity of usage while keeping the standards.

-If you encounter any problem, please let me know on the <a href="http://wordpress.org/tags/2046s-widget-loops">forum</a>.
+= Note =
+I highly encourage you to use the "Easy" instead of 2046's loop widget. <a href="http://wordpress.org/extend/plugins/easy/screenshots/">Easy</a> is a new version of 2046 loop widgets.
+It's is much more flexible it is in active development.

+Why I made different Plugin of the same type?
+Well some people use the 2046's loop widget already and are "used to it".
+Most importantly the Easy is totally different animal although with similar functions.

 "A picture better be worth a thousand words."
 Don't forget to check <a href="http://wordpress.org/extend/plugins/2046s-widget-loops/screenshots/">screenshots</a>.